 Origin of dog days

-Examples from the Web for dog days
+Word Origin for dog days

-Word Origin and History for dog days
+Cultural definitions for dog days

 The hot, muggy days of summer.
 The Romans associated such weather with the influence of Sirius, the dog star, which is high in the sky during summer days.

-Idioms and Phrases with dog days
+Other Idioms and Phrases with dog days

 Hot, sultry summer weather; also, a period of stagnation.
 For example, It's hard to get much work done during the dog days, or Every winter there's a week or two of dog days when sales drop dramatically.
 The term alludes to the period between early July and early September, when Sirius, the so-called Dog Star, rises and sets with the sun.
 The ancient Romans called this phenomenon dies caniculares, which was translated as “dog days” in the first half of the 1500s.